-The deadliest mass shooting in modern American history took place on Sunday, when a gunman opened fire at the Route 91 Harvest Festival in Las Vegas.
-At least 50 people were killed and over 500 wounded.
+The deadliest mass shooting in modern American history took place on Sunday, when a gunman opened fire at the Route 91 Harvest festival in Las Vegas.
+At least 59 people were killed and more than 500 were wounded.
+Authorities said Tuesday that all but three of the victims have been identified.
 The suspect, Stephen Paddock, was later found dead in his hotel room.

 This is what we know about the victims whose names have been released.

 Lisa Romero Lisa Romero was a secretary at Miyamura High School in Gallup, New Mexico.
 Romero’s cousin Ashley Romero told HuffPost that Lisa was a “happy-go-lucky person.”
 “She loved her kids and husband.
 And for this to happen so senselessly.
 It’s a heartbreaking day for us all,” she said.

 Quinton Robbins Quinton Robbins, 20, was a student at the University of Nevada, Las Vegas, and worked in city government in his hometown of Henderson, Nevada.
 Robbins’ friend Tyce Jones described him as a “pay-it-forward kinda guy” to Newsweek.
 In a Facebook post, his aunt Kilee Wells Sanders called him “the most kind and loving soul.”
 “Everyone who met him loved him,” she wrote.
 “His contagious laugh and smile.
 He was truly an amazing person.
 He will be missed by so many, he is loved by so many.”